 Mr. Davis graduated with a degree in finance from the University of Illinois, Chicago Circle, in 1982.
 Prior to college, Mr. Davis served with the United States Army's 3rd Brigade, 101st Airborne Division.

 Mr. Harris joined W.G.
 Nielsen & Co. in July 2016.
 Prior to joining the firm, Mr. Harris was the Controller for DataGryd Data Centers, a start-up urban data center located in TriBeCa and funded by a large, publicly-traded private equity firm.
 Prior to DataGryd Data Centers, Mr. Harris worked as a Senior Associate within the valuation practice of Duff & Phelps’ New York office where he advised clients on the valuation of tangible and intangible assets on a pre- and post-merger basis.
 He also performed investment valuations for large private equity groups and provided merger & acquisition advisory services.
 Additionally, Mr. Harris has investment management experience from roles at Bear Stearns and KM Capital Management.
 Mr. Harris has extensive financial modeling experience, having taught financial modeling to incoming investment banking analysts at several bulge bracket banks in New York while working with Training The Street.
-He is currently a Teaching Assistant for a graduate level valuation and finance course taught through the Harvard University Extension School.
+He also served as a Teaching Assistant for a graduate level valuation and finance course taught through the Harvard University Extension School.

 Mr. Harris earned his B.S. in Mechanical Engineering from the University of Michigan, Ann Arbor and his M.B.A. from the University of North Carolina at Chapel Hill.
 He also completed graduate studies at Handelshögskolan (Stockholm School of Economics), and has passed the CFA Level I and Level II Exams.